AquiGorka/jsday-madrid-2017-notes/index.md

 ## The Flash Talks

-10 min quick talks about cool stuff, companies and whoever wanted to say anything (seriously they invited people from the audience up to the stage)
+10 min quick talks about cool stuff, companies and whoever wanted to say anything (seriously they invited people from the audience up to the stage).

 ## The Talks

-Specific talks about different topics (mostly about JS and the universe around it)
+Specific talks about different topics (mostly about JS and the universe around it).

 ---